-How it works: I entered my zip code and was immediately dropped into a page with a list of several renter’s and home insurance providers.
+How it works: I entered my ZIP code and was immediately dropped into a page with a list of several renter’s and home insurance providers.

 InsuranceQuotes is a free, online comparison tool that offers quoting processes for auto, life, health, homeowners, and other types of insurance.
-The site also has articles on insurance-related subjects and provides information on auto insurance by state, including average rates.
+The site also has articles on insurance-related subjects and provides information on car insurance by state, including average rates.

-How it works: During the quoting process, I was asked for some basic information about my home and insurance history, along with my contact information.
+How it works: During the quoting process, I was asked for some necessary information about my home and insurance history, along with my contact information.
 Clicking the Get Quotes button required me to consent to a declaration that I would be called by up to eight insurance or partner companies, potentially including robocalls.

 QuoteWizard is another insurance lead generation site that sells leads to insurance agents.
 In addition to home insurance, they also offer quotes for life, renters, health, and auto insurance.
 The site also has a blog with articles about various types of insurance.

 How it works: The home insurance quoting tool asked me a series of questions about my home, including its age and number of stories.
 It also asked for my name, address, email, and phone number.
-Text beneath the Get My Home Quotes button gave the usual warning about how I was giving express consent for telemarketing by agents and robocallers.
+Text beneath the Get My Home Quotes button gave the usual warning about how I was giving express consent for telemarketing by agents and robocalls.

-How it works: As with CoverHound, I had to switch browsers to Microsoft Edge in order to get the quoting tool to work.
+How it works: As with CoverHound, I had to switch browsers to Microsoft Edge to get the quoting tool to work.
 It asked me quite a few questions about my home, such as what type of garage I had and how many bathrooms there were.
 Next, the tool asked for my email address while claiming “no spam, ever.”

-Before I clicked to view my quotes I noticed the fine print asking me to agree to allow “marketing partners to contact you for marketing/telemarketing purposes at the number and address provided above.”
+Before I clicked to view my quotes, I noticed the fine print asking me to agree to allow “marketing partners to contact you for marketing/telemarketing purposes at the number and address provided above.”

 Results: After a short wait, the quoting tool produced three home insurance quotes ranging from $13 to $16 per month and two links to other sites with buttons allowing me to “Check Price.”
-Clicking one of these links redirected me to the start of the home insurance carrier’s own quoting process.
+Clicking one of these links redirected me to the start of the home insurance provider’s own quoting process.

 The Simple Dollar is a personal finance site with information about credit cards and other debt products, insurance, investing, and banking.
 There’s a blog with numerous personal finance articles and tons of reviews of various financial products.